magent4aci/SMCS/README.md

 # 📓Introduction

-SMCS is the official open-source implementation of the paper **"A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement"**.
+SMCS is the official open-source implementation of the paper **A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement**.

 Recent large language models have become strong general-purpose reasoners, but no single model is uniformly best across all tasks.
 As more heterogeneous open-source LLMs become available, an important research question emerges: **how can we scale collaboration among many LLMs so that the whole system becomes stronger than any single model, while still remaining extensible as new models and new tasks appear?**